sourav93ghosh/writer/README.txt

+NOTE: Folder structure not yet decided!!
+This will be published as npm package once library becomes rich enough.

 1. This library will provide some set of functions which will help you to write code in a much cleaner way and under the hood it will maintain best practices of writing code.
     For example: let's say you want to write if-else chaining in your code.